WHAT YOU SHOULD KNOW:

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.

-Multiple myeloma may increase your risk for breaking a bone.
+Multiple myeloma may increase your risk for a bone fracture.
 The protein released by the myeloma cells may harm your kidney and cause kidney failure.
-Multiple myeloma may also increase your risk for high blood calcium levels.
+Multiple myeloma may also increase your risk for high calcium levels.
 High calcium and treatment for multiple myeloma can cause fatigue, nausea, vomiting, or diarrhea.
 Treatment may also increase your risk for infection and harm your heart or lungs.
 Treatment may also increase your risk for other cancers.

 WHILE YOU ARE HERE: